 From 2017 until 2018, he was Games & Interactive Programme Manager with the British Council working in the Film & Creative Economy teams to explore opportunities for cultural infrastructure, showcasing, and international opportunities for artist-game makers and creative producers.
 In 2017, he was a judge for the BAFTA Debut Game, and he sat on the games subcommittee for that year’s Breakthrough Brits.
 He has also been an advisor on Now Play This and sat on the steering committee for the London Games Festival.
 In 2014, he worked with arts charity IdeasTap as Partnerships Manager focusing on emerging creative careers in film & games.

 From 2009 until 2012 he was the co-director and then director of the Freeplay Independent Games Festival; from 2010 until 2011, he sat on the board of the Game Developers’ Association of Australia; and he has assessed projects for state and federal funding agencies, including Film Victoria, Screen Tasmania, Screen NSW, Screen Australia, and The Australia Council for the Arts.

-Paul has presented on topics including writing for games, play, what education can learn from game development, and the fundamentals of game design at Adelaide Writers' Week, the Emerging Writers’ Festival, GCAP, VITTA, TEDxMelbourne, the Melbourne Writers Festival, and the National Screenwriters’ Conference, and his writing has appeared online at if:Book Australia, Kill Your Darlings, ibrary, The Edge, and The Australia Council for the Arts, and in print in the Emerging Writers’ Festival Reader, Newswrite, Storyline, Metro Magazine, and Meanjin.
+Paul has presented on topics including cultural infrastructure, writing for games, play, what education can learn from game development, and the fundamentals of game design at the BFI Future Film Festival, Continue, Arcadia, Adelaide Writers' Week, the Emerging Writers’ Festival, GCAP, VITTA, TEDxMelbourne, the Melbourne Writers Festival, and the National Screenwriters’ Conference, and his writing has appeared online at if:Book Australia, Kill Your Darlings, ibrary, The Edge, and The Australia Council for the Arts, and in print in the Emerging Writers’ Festival Reader, Newswrite, Storyline, Metro Magazine, and Meanjin.